Public Payment Infrastructure in Europe should become a reality

 How can a system be designed to penalise its users?
 Even the digital euro, which could have shifted the balance, avoids the governance question.
 It delegates UX, onboarding, and functionality to private PSPs, reinforcing the idea that money must pass through private toll gates.

 This isn’t about banning the private sector.
 It’s about designing truly public base layers, a public payment infrastructure in Europe.
 Europeans would own it, for Europeans.
-We could let the private sector build on top.
-Like UPI in India or Pix in Brazil, it’s not anti-market.
-It’s pro-access.
-It creates a level playing field for all actors in the playfield, whether you are big acquirers or small PSPs.
-Public schemes do not “select” their users; you can access the network as long as you have a licence, and you accept the rules of the games.
+We could let the private sector build on top, like UPI in India or Pix in Brazil.
+Far from being anti-market, it is pro-access; it creates a level playing field for all actors in the playfield, whether you are big acquirers or small PSPs.
+Public schemes do not “select” their users; you can access the network as long as you have a licence, and you accept the rules of the game.

 Retail payments needs a public scheme, B2B doesn’t